netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 Note that, if you are using the NetObserv upstream (community) operator, metrics are only available as "user workload metrics", and the procedure to configure RHACM observability then differs a little bit: the `ConfigMap` must be deployed in a different namespace, and the file key must be `uwl_metrics_list.yaml`.
 More information [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/observability/customizing-observability#adding-user-workload-metrics).

-This config will be immediately picked up by the metrics collector.
+This config is immediately picked up by the metrics collector.
 To make sure everything worked correctly, you can take a look at these logs:

 ```bash
 kubectl logs -n open-cluster-management-addon-observability -l component=metrics-collector -f